caspahouzer/wp-cpt-tables/readme.txt

 == Changelog ==

+=== 1.2.0 ===

+* Refactoring and bugfixing

 === 1.1.0 ===

-* Load plugin when all plugins and themes are loaded to get all activated post types
+* Initiate plugin when all plugins and themes are loaded to get all activated post types
-* clear orphaned post_types from activated entries
+* Clear orphaned post_types from activated entries
 * You can activate a cronjob for table optimization in the settings

 === 1.0.9 ===